dominikh/go-spew/README.md

 * MaxDepth
 	Maximum number of levels to descend into nested data structures.
 	There is no limit by default.

-* DisableMethods
-	Disables invocation of error and Stringer interface methods.
-	Method invocation is enabled by default.

-* ContinueOnMethod
-	Enables recursion into types after invoking error and Stringer interface methods.
-Recursion after method invocation is disabled by default.

 * SortKeys
 	Specifies map keys should be sorted before being printed.
 Use